West London Business

-West London Business (WLB) is a UK non-profit business leadership forum.
-It represents businesses and enterprises with a presence in the seven 'West London Alliance' boroughs:Barnet, Brent, Ealing, Hammersmith and Fulham, Harrow, Hillingdon, and Hounslow.
+West London Business (WLB) is a UK non-profit business leadership forum, founded in 1994.
+It represents businesses and enterprises with a presence in the seven 'West London Alliance' boroughs: Barnet, Brent, Ealing, Hammersmith & Fulham, Harrow, Hillingdon, and Hounslow.

-The boroughs have a combined population of 1.4 million people.
+The boroughs have a combined population of 2.1 million people, 1.1 million economically active people and 109,000 active businesses.

-Established in 1994 WLB seeks to represent the interests of 100,000+ businesses, from small to multinational, located in West London, which contribute an estimated (in 2016) £50 billion (GVA) to the UK economy.
+Now 3 decades on, WLB seeks to represent the interests of 100,000+ businesses, from small to multinational, located in West London, which contribute an estimated (in 2016) £50 billion (GVA) to the economy of the United Kingdom.

 The organisation's mission is to ensure West London stays the best place to do business.

 Membership

-WLB has around 200 members, including major corporates and multinationals such as PwC, the Fuller's Brewery, Heathrow Airport, HSBC and SEGRO, through to SMEs, we well as Further Education and Higher Education institutions.
+WLB has around 200 members, including major corporates and multinationals such as PwC, the Fuller's Brewery, Heathrow Airport, HSBC and Segro, through to SMEs, as well as Further Education and Higher Education institutions.
 The organisation claims the results is a forum for promotion and networking in West London.

 In joining WLB members commit to work together to raise West London’s global economic competitiveness, whilst pursuing social and environmental sustainability.